portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 0. Use your mad flexbox skillz to center the copyright notice horizontally and vertically in the footer.

+0. Test, add, commit, and push your code on master

-0. Add and commit your work and push to your web site.
+0. Merge your code to gh-pages and push to deploy your site.

+0. View your site on the web.

 Part 4 - Fancy Header